Windows Server 2025 Is Coming: What’s New Compared to 2022, and When Should You Migrate?

 What Is Windows Server 2025?

-While not officially released, Windows Server 2025 is already available to test through the Windows Insider Program under the code name “vNext.”
+Windows Server 2025—currently available in the Windows Insider Program under the code name “vNext”—is Microsoft’s upcoming long-term evolution of its server platform.

 ProductReleaseEnd of Extended Support